Bias-tailored quantum LDPC codes: Bias-tailored QEC

 \subsection{The XZZX toric code}

 The XZZX surface code is a modified version of the CSS surface code that has recently been shown to perform exceptionally well under biased-noise \cite{wen2002,kovalev12,ataides2020}.
 The XZZX surface code, as presented in \cite{wen2002,kovalev12,ataides2020}, is defined on a rotated lattice with periodic boundary conditions.
-The improved performance of the XZZX surface code relative to the standard CSS code can be attributed to two factors: 1) a redefinition of the stabilisers that results in $H_X$ and $H_Z$ sub-components reducing to a set of decoupled repetition codes with a threshold of $50\%$; 2) \textit{twisted} periodic boundary conditions that lead to longer logical operators in the infinite-bias limit.
-In this paper, we present a new XZZX protocol based on the CSS toric code.
-Our construction is defined on a rectangular lattice.
-In this setting, we will see that both XZZX modifications -- stabiliser redefinition and boundary twists -- can be directly derived from the lifted product.
+The improved performance of the XZZX surface code relative to the standard CSS code can be attributed to two factors: 1) a redefinition of the stabilisers that results in $H_X$ and $H_Z$ sub-components reducing to a set of decoupled repetition codes with a threshold of $50\%$; 2) \textit{twisted} periodic boundary conditions that lead to longer logical operators in the infinite-bias limit. \joschkaedit{In this paper, we explore an XZZX protocol based on the CSS toric code and defined on a rectangular lattice.} In this setting, we will see that both XZZX modifications -- stabiliser redefinition and boundary twists -- can be directly derived from the lifted product.

 To construct a XZZX code, the first step is to redefine the stabilisers of the hypergraph product via an operation we refer to as a \textit{Hadmard rotation}.
 The Hadmard rotation applies a Hadamard gate to all sector two qubits.
 The effect of this is that all $X$-check edges incident on sector two qubits are transformed to $Z$-check edges and vice-versa.
 Following the Hadmard rotation, the hypergraph product defined in Eq.~(\ref{eq:hgp_css}) has the form